RiccardoSartor/YoutubePlaylistDownloader/README.md

 # YoutubePlaylistDownloader

 how to use:
--download the file "dist/app.exe"
+-download the file "dist/app.exe"\n
--copy your playlist url from YouTube
+-copy your playlist url from YouTube\n
--double click on "app.exe" downloaded before
+-double click on "app.exe" downloaded before\n
--Done!
+-Done!\n\n

-DISCLAIMER:
+DISCLAIMER:\n
 The application was created for study purposes only, it is not intended to be used to download other people's copyrighted material.